csswizardry/csswizardry.github.com/_posts/2018-04-02-my-digital-music-setup.md

 <script src="https://platform.twitter.com/widgets.js" defer></script>

-If you want to listen to the track—of course you do, it’s stunning—then you’ll have to make do with the YouTube version.
+If you want to listen to the track — of course you do, it’s stunning — then you’ll have to make do with the YouTube version.
 Couple it with some good headphones and a decent amount of volume and you’ll still get the picture: